temporalio/documentation/docs-src/cloud/limits.md

 Each Namespace has a rate limit, which is measured in Actions per second (APS).
 A Namespace may be throttled when its throughput becomes too high.
-Throttling means limiting the rate at which actions are performed to prevent overloading the system.
+Throttling means limiting the rate at which Actions are performed to prevent the Namespace from exceeding its APS limit.
-A Namespace's default limit is set at 200 APS and automatically adjusts based on recent usage (over the prior 7 days).
+A Namespace's default limit is set at 400 APS and automatically adjusts based on recent usage (over the prior 7 days).
 Your throughput limit will never fall below this default value.

 ### Certificates